tbruyelle/RxPermissions/README.md

 Currently without this library you have to request the permission in one place and handle the result in `Activity.onRequestPermissionsResult()`.

-- Handles multiple permission requests out of the box.
-For instance if during the initialization of your app you request the same permission in 2 different places, only one request will be made to the framework.
-As a result, only one popup will appear to the user, but his response will be dispatched to all requesters.

 - All what RX provides about transformation, filter, chaining...

 ## Setup